Darbar Movie Review: Ultimate Rajinikanth Show For Die-Hard Thalaivar Fans!

 Technical Aspects

 Santhosh Sivan's extraordinary cinematography makes Darbar a complete visual treat.
-The highly effective editing by A Sreekar Prasad has majorly helped the pace of the movie.
+A Sreekar Prasad's editing goes well with the narrative.

 Anirudh Ravichander, the music director scores once again with a decent soundtrack.
 The exceptional background score, especially the remix of the iconic BGM by Deva, totally elevates the mood of the movie.